INDisbo Supported

 How Disbo Keeps Your Indiana Firm IOLTA Compliant

-Disbo's rules engine applies Indiana's specific IOLTA requirements — including Indiana Rules of Professional Conduct Rule 1.15 — automatically to every trust account transaction.
+Disbo's rules engine applies Indiana's specific IOLTA requirements — including Indiana Rule of Professional Conduct 1.15 — automatically to every trust account transaction.
 Stop managing compliance manually.
 Let Disbo enforce the rules so your team can focus on clients.

 Negative Balance Prevention